Higher Education Admissions Frequently Asked Questions

 Q. What is the latest date that can I apply via UCAS?

-A. For your application to be considered as part of the standard admissions cycle, UCAS need to receive your application by 30 June 2013.
+A. For your application to be considered as part of the standard admissions cycle, UCAS needs to receive your application by 18:00 on 30 June 2014.

-Q. What happens if my application is received by UCAS after 30 June?
+Q. What happens if my application is received by UCAS after 18:00 on 30 June?

 A. Your application will be entered into Clearing.
-More information about Clearing can be found at www.ucas.com/students/nextsteps/clearing/index.html
+More information about Clearing can be found on the UCAS website here: http://www.ucas.com/how-it-all-works/undergraduate/results/if-you-have-no-offers

 Q. Can I apply directly to City and Islington College for a Foundation Degree or HNC/D course?